 Whether you spend your layover in the city or exploring nearby nature, leave plenty of time to make that next flight!

-WiFi is free for 2 hours per device.
+WiFi is free for 30 minutes (as per reader 2019) per device.
 After that, you’ll have to pay for a 24-hour WiFi session.

 Airport staff are pretty tolerant of daytime nappers and overnight campers, but whether you’ll get any decent sleep depends on your tolerance for sleeping on the floor, as pretty much all the seating has armrests.
 Many reviews report extra-cold air-con so bring a layer or even a sleeping bag if you’ll be there for a long time.
 A few hotels are located within a few minutes’ drive of the airport, and most offer free airport shuttles.
 Our Panama City Airport Guide lists details and locations.